 Voluntary Assisted Dying (VAD) or Voluntary Stopping of Eating and Drinking VSED) also known as Voluntary Refusal of Food and Fluid (VRFF).

-I honour the deeply personal journey each individual takes at the end of life.
-My belief is rooted in upholding your dignity, autonomy, and the right to make choices that reflect your values and beliefs.
-Voluntary Assisted Dying (VAD) is a legally supported end-of-life option that allows a person, under specific circumstances, to choose the timing and manner of their death.
-When VAD is part of your path, I offer compassionate, non-judgmental support—holding space as you navigate this decision in a way that feels true and meaningful to you.
+I honour the personal journey each person takes at the end of life, guided by dignity, autonomy, and the right to make choices aligned with their values.
+Voluntary Assisted Dying (VAD) is a legally supported option that allows individuals, under specific circumstances, to choose the timing and manner of their death.
+If VAD is part of your path, I offer compassionate, non-judgmental support, holding space as you navigate this decision in a way that feels true and meaningful to you.

 I can provide the following: